Katcho Achadjian: 2016 congressional bid

 In 2015, Achadjian announced his intention to run for the United States House of Representatives, from California's 24th congressional district, in the 2016 elections.
 The district's longtime incumbent, Democrat Lois Capps, had previously announced that she would not seek reelection.
 As a result, the field was significantly larger than in the past; Achadjian's competition included two other Republicans (both of whom, Justin Fareed and Matt Kokkonen, are former candidates for the same district in previous years), two independent candidates (including another former candidate, Steve Isakson), and four Democrats (including Santa Barbara Mayor Helene Schneider and Santa Barbara County Supervisor Salud Carbajal).
 Achadjian received endorsements from many prominent Republicans in the region, including Santa Barbara City Councilmen Frank Hotchkiss and Dale Francisco (the latter of whom was also Santa Barbara County Republican chair, and had previously run for the same district in 2014), and former actor Christopher Mitchum, the previous Republican nominee for the seat who lost to Capps in 2014.

 In the lead-up to the primary on June 7, Achadjian raised roughly $750,000 in the congressional race.
 Although he was only the fourth-highest fundraiser in the race, he was generally considered to be the primary frontrunner due to arguably having more name recognition among voters than any other candidate, from either party.
 Polls released both by his own campaign and the Schneider campaign predicted that Achadjian would come in first in the open primary.
 However, despite this, he came in a narrow third with 27,545 (18.9%) total votes, only 1.6% behind Justin Fareed, who finished a distant second to Carbajal.
 Fareed went on to lose the general election to Carbajal.

 Later life and death

-Katcho Achadjian died peacefully on March 5, 2020, at the age of 68, due to unspecified health complications.
+Katcho Achadjian died on March 5, 2020, at the age of 68, due to unspecified health complications.